 Luckily, Amman Citadel is right in the center of downtown Amman, saving you land distances and driving time.
 Exit the historic site and head to Jabal Amman for a bite.
 This neighborhood sits near the historic district, and is quite happening, with locals running errands, buzzy restaurants, and shops.
 Perfect to get an authentic taste of Jordan’s everyday life.
 Find a restaurant that you like, snag a table, and enjoy!
 Then, make your way back to the hotel, for tomorrow new adventures await you.

-Now that you’ve had a delicious Jordanian dinner, it’s time to finish the first day of this Jordan itinerary for six days.
+Now that you’ve had a delicious Jordanian dinner, it’s time to finish the first day and rest up to start exploring the rest of the country.

 Day 2: Madaba, Mount Nebo & Petra